mozilla/ecosystem-platform/docs/how-tos/using-a-custom-profile-with-firefox.md

 ### Stage environment setup on desktop browser:
 1. Launch Firefox browser.
 2. Go to `about:profiles` and create a new profile.
+3. Scroll to the new profile and click on "Launch profile in new browser".
-3. Go to `about:config`.
+4. In the new browser window, go to `about:config`.
-4. Change the preference `identity.fxaccounts.autoconfig.uri` to `https://accounts.stage.mozaws.net`.
+5. Change the preference `identity.fxaccounts.autoconfig.uri` to `https://accounts.stage.mozaws.net`.